 This MacGuffin is used by Rose's malicious fiancee to frame Jack as a thief, and it's what Rose uses to remember her lost lover.
 In the final scene, Rose releases the Heart of the Ocean back into the sea: a metaphor for her reunion with Jack in the afterlife.

-But one of the most iconic examples of a person MacGuffin is Private Ryan in the WWII war movie Saving Private Ryan.
+An iconic example of a person-MacGuffin is Private Ryan in the WWII war movie Saving Private Ryan—so much so he's in the title!

 Steven Spielberg's classic movie centers on a group of soldiers who are assigned the mission of finding a young private.
 Private Ryan's three brothers have already died in combat, so the military has sent for Captain John Miller (Tom Hanks) to search out the last remaining sibling and save his mother from ultmost heartbreak.